 Value investing is an investment strategy that involves picking stocks that appear to be trading at less than their intrinsic value.
-The value strategy has been widely discussed and studied by both academicians and industry practitioners (Graham and Dodd, 1934; Fama and French, 1992, 1993).
+The value strategy has been widely discussed and studied by both academicians and industry practitioners (Graham and Dodd, 1934; Fama and French, 1992, 1993, 1996; Lakonishok, Shleifer, and Vishny, 1994; Asness, Moskowitz, and Pedersen, 2013).
 The value premium is the return achieved by buying securities that appear cheap and selling securities that appear expensive.
-The existence of the value premium is a well-established empirical fact (Fama and French, 1998, 2012; Asness, Moskowitz, and Pedersen, 2013).
+The value strategy yielded excess returns for decades (Fama and French, 1992, 1993; Davis, Fama, and French, 2000), leading to the proliferation of value funds.
+However, recent studies document that the value premium disappears in the past three decades and is negative in the most recent decade (Asness, Frazzini, Israel, and Moskowitz, 2015; Arnott, Harvey, Kalesnik, and Linnainmaa, 2019; Lev and Srivastava, 2019; Fama and French, 2020), leading many practitioners to claim the "death of value investing" (The Economist, 2018).1